google/WebFundamentals/src/content/en/tools/chrome-devtools/console/command-line-reference.md

 If more than one listener is registered on the specified object, then the array contains a member for each listener.
 In the following example,
-there are two event listeners registered on the #scrollingList element for the "mousedown" event:
+there are two event listeners registered on the document element for the "click" event:

 ![Multiple listeners](images/scrolling-list.png)